WendyOwegi/studio/PROJECT_PLANNING.md

-# Event Horizon Planner: Project Planning Documents
+# Eventbase: Project Planning Documents

-This document outlines the Software Requirements Specification (SRS), Risk Analysis, Project Estimation, and Communication Plan for the Event Horizon Planner application.
+This document outlines the Software Requirements Specification (SRS), Risk Analysis, Project Estimation, and Communication Plan for the Eventbase application.

 ---